UniversityOfPlymouthComputing/MobileDev-XamarinForms/docs/Chapters/Chapter_1_Introduction/essential-csharp-1.md

 ![v1 and v2 are locals](img/local_reference_to_heap.png)

-Note now the referenses (ultimately addresses) are stored in stack variables `v1` and `v2`.
+Note now the references (ultimately addresses) are stored in stack variables `v1` and `v2`.
 You can think of this as making a note of where you left two objects.
 The note is not the same as the objects.
 Once execution leaves `Main`, all stack-based objects are automatically deleted,  including `v1` and `v2`.
 So what happens to the two instances of `RoadVehicle` stored in the heap memory?

 > Any object dynamically allocated on the heap with `new` will _persist as long as there is at least one reference to it_.
-If that reference is removed, the heap object will be automatically deallocated, thus freeing up the memory for other purposes.
+If that reference is removed, the heap object will be automatically de-allocated, thus freeing up the memory for other purposes.
 This process is automated by the .NET [_garbage collector_](https://docs.microsoft.com/dotnet/standard/garbage-collection/fundamentals). **C#.NET is said to be a _managed_ language**.
-> Lower level _unmanaged languages_ do not do this for you.
+> Lower level _un-managed languages_ do not do this for you.
 In languages such as C and C++, it is the developer's responsibility to both allocate _and_ delete heap objects (in C++ you have both _new_ and _delete_ keywords, in C it's the functions `malloc` and `free`).
 If you forget to delete heap objects, you end up with forgotten objects on the heap that can no longer be reached (referenced).
 This is known as a _memory leak_.
 If you keep leaking memory, over time, the heap will fill with very real consequences.

-The great news is we rarely have to worry about deallocating memory or memory leakes as it's (mostly) done for us in C#.NET.
+The great news is we rarely have to worry about de-allocating memory or memory leaks as it's (mostly) done for us in C#.NET.

 ### When names collide - namespace to the rescue!
 A class name needs to be unique.
 However, as projects scale, probably involving code written by others (in libraries or additional source), the chance of a name collision can become very real.
 For example, if you create a class called `Console`, in the absence of namespaces, it could collide with the .NET Console class (we've already met this in the code above).
-To greatly reduce the chance of a name collision, we enclose our class declatations within a _namespace_.
+To greatly reduce the chance of a name collision, we enclose our class declarations within a _namespace_.
 You can think of a namespace as a prefix.
-In this case, we use the namespace HelloWorld, so the _fully qualfied name_ of our class is _really_ called `HelloWorld.RoadVehicle`.
+In this case, we use the namespace HelloWorld, so the _fully qualified name_ of our class is _really_ called `HelloWorld.RoadVehicle`.
 Every type (class, interface, enum) within the enclosing namespace gets the same prefix.

 To illustrate this, do the following: